CerrilloMedia/EO_pad/README.md

 # Exploring Options
-####  A collaborative app for salon professionals looking to
+####  A collaborative app for salon professionals looking to utilize a waitlist for guest opportunities.

-* ruby 2.4.1p111
-* rails 5.2

-task:
-  subject
-  body
-  recipient <-- add at a later migration author    <-- add at a later migration
-  status: enum? active, pending, completed
+##### As of right now:
+  - anyone can create a request
+  - each request can have one availability.
+I will expand to up to 5 availabilities maximum utilizing [Cocoon](https://github.com/nathanvda/cocoon)